Christiane Martel

-Christiane Martel (born Christiane Magnani on 18 January 1935) is a French and Mexican actress, model and beauty queen.
+Christiane Martel (born Christiane Magnani on 18 January 1936) is a French-Mexican actress, model and beauty queen.
 She became the second woman to win the Miss Universe beauty pageant in 1953.
 She was the only French woman to hold the Miss Universe title until Iris Mittenaere in 2016.
-She is one of the last surviving stars from the Golden Age of Mexican cinema.

 Life and career

+Childhood

-Martel was born in Nancy, France to a modest family of Italian ancestry and was raised in Piennes.
+Martel was born on 18 January 1936 in Nancy, France to a modest family of Italian ancestry and was raised in Piennes.
 Amid the Second World War, her family moved to Western France, and later, in 1940, to Loudun.